Painter602/EDLogReader/README.md

 JG is not required to run this script.

 # Contact
-Either raise an issue here, or message me (Painter) on Virpil's forum
+Either raise an issue here ( https://github.com/Painter602/EDLogReader/issues ), or message me (Painter) on Virpil's forum